simon-ritchie/apysc/docstring_markdowns/apysc/_display/fixed_html_svg_icon_base.md

 ### `__init__` method docstring

-The class implementation for the fixed HTML SVG icon's base class.<hr>
+The class implementation for the SVG icon's class.<hr>

 **[Parameters]**